-Editor's message: Employers are under no obligation to pay employees their full pay when they are on statutory adoption leave.
+Editor's message: Your organisation is under no obligation to pay employees their full pay when they are on statutory adoption leave.
 Instead, statutory adoption pay is payable in respect of children newly matched or placed for adoption for up to 39 weeks, and at the same rate as statutory maternity pay, provided that the employee meets the eligibility criteria.

 Bar Huberman, senior employment law editor